Mastering Collapse All in Visual Studio Code: A thorough look

 -

-No Folding Options: Ensure that your VS Code settings allow for code folding.
+No Folding Options: make sure your VS Code settings allow for code folding.
 Check your settings (

 Incorrect Folding: If VS Code isn't folding correctly, consider installing or updating the language extension for the programming language you're working with.
 Language extensions often provide improved folding capabilities and support for language-specific syntax.